jav-solo/jav-solo/README.md

 ## Welcome to the GitHub page of Jav Solo

 ### Currently working on
-- A game engine for Apple Platforms
+- Game development skills

 ### Learning
-- Metal
-- Blender
+- SpriteKit

 ### Languages spoken
 - English